aws-samples/amazon-sagemaker-secure-mlops/README.md

 # Amazon SageMaker secure MLOps
-The goal of the solution is to demostrate a deployment of Amazon SageMaker Studio into a secure controlled environment and implementation of secure MLOps CI/CD pipelines.
+The goal of the solution is to demonstrate a deployment of Amazon SageMaker Studio into a secure controlled environment and implementation of secure MLOps CI/CD pipelines.

 We are going to cover the following four main topics in this solution:
 1. Secure deployment of [Amazon SageMaker Studio](https://aws.amazon.com/sagemaker/studio/) into a new or an existing secure environment (VPC, private subnets, VPC endpoints, security groups).
 We implement end-to-end data encryption and access control, audit/monitoring, and preventive, detective and responsive security controls
-2. Automated data science environment provisioning based on [AWS Service Catalog](https://aws.amazon.com/servicecatalog/?aws-service-catalog.sort-by=item.additionalFields.createdDate&aws-service-catalog.sort-order=desc) and [AWS CloudFormation](https://aws.amazon.com/cloudformation/)
+2. Self-service data science environment provisioning based on [AWS Service Catalog](https://aws.amazon.com/servicecatalog/?aws-service-catalog.sort-by=item.additionalFields.createdDate&aws-service-catalog.sort-order=desc) and [AWS CloudFormation](https://aws.amazon.com/cloudformation/)
-3. Provisioning of [MLOps project templates](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-templates.html) in SageMaker Studio
+3. Self-service [rovisioning of [MLOps project templates](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-templates.html) in SageMaker Studio
-4. MLOps CI/CD automation using [SageMaker projects](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-whatis.html) and [SageMaker pipelines](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines.html) for model training and deployment into staging and production environments
+4. MLOps CI/CD automation using [SageMaker projects](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-whatis.html) and [SageMaker pipelines](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines.html) for model training and multi-account deployment

 The solution recommends and implements the following development approach:
 + A separate AWS account per Data Science team and one Amazon SageMaker Studion domain per region per account